Are you curious about how to travel from Saguaro to Petrified Forest?

 The national park is separated into two locations: the Tucson Mountain District and the Rincon Mountain District.

-If you have two days, spend one day in each district.
+If you have two days, spend one day in each district and spend the night at a nearby hotel.
 This would allow you to do any available scenic drives and a few of the smaller hikes.

 With a single day, you will most likely have to pick just one side of the park to visit unless you are much faster than we were during our visit (we only had one day and spent it in the Tucson Mountain District side).